Upcoming Groups and Workshops

 Keeping Your Cool

 When we experience stress, discomfort, or pain—physical or emotional—our ways of thinking about it often make the situation worse: “This is just my luck!”
 “I’ll never succeed.”
 “I can’t believe he would do this to me!”
 Mindfulness means being present with what is actually happening in the moment, while letting go of our biased interpretations or judgments.
 The results?
 A new outlook and experience of life!
 MBSR has been clinically shown to help reduce stress and cope with chronic pain, anxiety, depression, and anger.
 Among its many benefits are an increased ability to relax, greater energy and enthusiasm for life, and improved self-esteem.
-MBCT (Mindfulness-Based Cognitive Therapy) combines the benefits of MBSR with the power of cognitive therapy to identify and break the cycles of unhelpful way or thinking.
-You can attend all sessions of Wired for Joy (MBCT) or drop in on one for a taste of mindfulness practices.
-We recommend that you attend all 8 MBCT workshops to help counteract or prevent depression and anxiety.
-Wired for Joy (MBCT) will be offered Wednesdays at 11 am beginning February 27.
+You can attend all sessions of Relax and Renew (MBSR) or drop in on one for a taste of mindfulness practices.
+We recommend that you attend all Releax and Renew workshops to help counteract or prevent depression and anxiety.
+Relax and Renew (MBSR) will be offered Tuesdays at 11 am beginning September 24. *new time*

 Dare to Dream (art therapy)

 This group series is designed to use art to help you discover the road map to your future.
 Often art can be a gateway to undiscovered or unconscious beliefs and desires.
 Unlock the secret to your success by creating a Vision Board and use it to discover your priorities and the pathway to success.
-This is a 4-session group that begins after Spring Break and will be given Thursdays at 3pm April 11- May 2.
+This is a 3-session group that is offered the fourth Thursday of each month at 11am - September 26th, October 24th, November 21st.

 Here are a sample of groups done in the past.
 Let us know if you are interested in this group and it can be offered in the future.